-Leveraging and Match
+Leveraging

 CDBG-ED funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
 CDBG-Public Facilities, CDBG-Planning, and CDBG-Public Facilities for Economic Development (CDBG-PFED) have a 50 percent match requirement.
 This requirement is often satisfied using funds from local government and other state or federal agencies.
 Matching funds used on CDBG projects often greatly exceed the minimum match requirements.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan will make changes to match criteria that will become effective in program year 2019.